Atlanta Car Accident Lawyers

-Most people will be involved in at least three or four accidents in their lifetime, reports Fox Business.
-Therefore, it is important for every driver to know how insurance works in their state, what you need to do to file a claim after an accident, and what to expect during the process.
-For information about your specific case or for help with your claim, call an Atlanta auto accident lawyer from Ted A. Greve & Associates, P.A.: 800-375-9190.
+Most people will be involved in at least three or four automobile accidents in their lifetime, reports Fox Business.
+Therefore, it is important for every driver to know how insurance works in their state, what you need to do to file a claim with the right car accident lawyer after an accident.
+In Atlanta, if you have a car crash, an experienced car accident lawyer can inform you as to what to expect during the claim process.
+For information about your specific case or for help with your claim, call an Atlanta car accident lawyer from Ted A. Greve & Associates, P.A.: (404) 531-1545.

 - File a claim with your own insurance company (if you are at fault, or if the at-fault driver’s insurance does not cover all of your losses).

-- File a civil lawsuit against the other driver.
-It is usually easier to settle a claim before risking having to go to court; however, if the insurer refuses to offer you a fair settlement, you have the right to sue.
+3. File a civil lawsuit against the other driver.
+It is usually easier to settle a claim before risking having to go to court; however, if the insurer refuses to offer you a fair settlement, you have the right to get a car accident lawyer and sue.

 Note: Georgia subscribes to a rule known as the Modified Comparative Fault Rule.
 This rule says that if you were partly at fault for an accident, you can still file a claim with the other party’s insurer and recover damages, so long as you are less than 50 percent at fault.